 Malnutrition contributes to nearly half of child deaths.
 Because behaviors are central to the immediate and underlying causes of malnutrition, social and behavior change plays an important role in sustaining improved nutrition outcomes.
 USAID Advancing Nutrition works across technical focus areas with individuals, families, communities, businesses, policymakers, and others to put incentives, services, and infrastructure in place to make optimal multi-sectoral nutrition behaviors and supportive norms second nature.
 We also foster environments that enable gender equality and better nutrition norms and behaviors.
 To catalyze change we focus on five priority areas.

-- Advances systematic design, implementation, and monitoring and evaluation processes for high-quality SBC tools, including—
+- Advances systematic design, implementation, and monitoring and evaluation processes for high-quality SBC with tools, including—